26hoffmt/26hoffmt.github.io/_posts/2025-12-18-Topography-Board.md

 ![](/assets/images/CNC.jpeg)

+This is a picture of my design on the Makera software ready to be milled.

 ![](/assets/images/Aspire.png)

+This is the 3-d view of my aspire design

 ![](/assets/images/Aspire2.png)

+This is the 2-d view of my aspire design

 ![](/assets/images/IMG_1764.jpeg)

+This is the 3-d printed prototype of my design

 ![](/assets/images/IMG_1762.jpeg)
 This is the final product of my topography map.
 I had to find an irregular peice of wood to use because there were not regular pieces left.
 Nevertheless, the final product came out great.